ysyk2021/handling-workplace-conflict-effective-strategies-for-managing-difficult-situations/src/chapter-3-2.md

-Chapter 3: Developing a Conflict Management Mindset: Utilizing Positive Self-Talk and Visualization
+Utilizing Positive Self-Talk and Visualization
 ===================================================================================================

 Developing a conflict management mindset is critical for promoting positive relationships and achieving better outcomes in the workplace.
 By utilizing positive self-talk and visualization, managers and employees can develop a more proactive approach to managing conflicts.